carcutter/cars-webplayer-js/README.md

 ## Test production

 - Build `yarn build`
-- Run the Vite server `yarn dev` to serve the `data.json` file
-- Open `index-build.html` direclty on your brother (!
+- Open hte file `index-build.html` directly on your brother (!
 NOT THE ONE SERVED BY VITE BECAUSE IT WON'T USE PROD CONFIGURATION !)

 ### Analyze bundle size

-Simply run `npx vite-bundle-visualizer`
+Simply run `npx vite-bundle-visualizer --sourcemap false` (the sourcemap seems to interfer with size calculation [GitHub issue](https://github.com/KusStar/vite-bundle-visualizer/issues/8))

 More infos [here](https://www.npmjs.com/package/vite-bundle-visualizer)